Special Education Teacher - new grads welcome to apply

 Instruction & Student Support

-Collaboration & Team Leadership
+Team Leadership

 Family & Program Support

-Assist with facility upkeep and other duties as assigned
+Pitch in on classroom and facility upkeep and other duties as assigned

 What We’re Looking For

-Strong written and verbal communication skills
+Clear written and verbal communication

-Excellent organization and problem-solving abilities
+Good organization and steady problem-solving

 Why You’ll Love Working Here

-Dedicated professional development: monthly full PD days and half-day Fridays
+Professional development that’s actually funded: monthly full PD days and half-day Fridays

 Support for conferences, CEUs, and engagement with university faculty and graduate students